Key Highlights:

 Your marketing stays human—AI just accelerates the work.

-Step 4: Integrate and scale
+Step 4: Integrate and Scale

 Once the workflow is working, you can connect tools to your CRM, CMS, advertising platforms, and analytics.